2 men charged in fatal Oakland warehouse fire to enter pleas

-Two men each charged with 36 counts of involuntary manslaughter for the December Oakland warehouse fire that killed three dozen people attending a dance party are expected to enter pleas Friday.
+Two men charged with involuntary manslaughter after a fire at an Oakland warehouse killed 36 people attending a dance party were expected to enter pleas Friday.

-Derick Ion Almena, 47, and Max Harris, 27, are each charged with illegally converting the warehouse to a residence and entertainment venue and then creating a fire hazard through unpermitted modifications and clutter.
+Derick Ion Almena and Max Harris are accused of illegally converting the warehouse to a residence and entertainment venue and then creating a fire hazard through unpermitted modifications and clutter.

 Alameda County District Attorney Nancy O'Malley said Almena and Harris turned the warehouse into a "deathtrap."

 Oakland firefighters say they may never determine the cause of the Dec.
 2 fire because the damage to the building was so extensive.
-Investigators did look into an electrical cause.
+Investigators looked into an electrical cause.

-Almena rented the warehouse and lived there with his family.
-The 27-year-old Harris also lived in the warehouse and helped Almena book musical acts and sublet the space to artists looking for affordable housing.
+Almena, 47, rented the warehouse and lived there with his family.
+Harris, 27, also lived in the building and helped Almena book musical acts and sublet the space to artists looking for affordable housing.

 Both men were arrested last month and remain in jail on bail of a little more than $1 million each.

-Tony Serra and Curtis Briggs, who represent Almena and Harris respectively, say their clients are being scapegoated for the region's housing crisis.
-The lawyers also said the utility Pacific Gas and Electric and firefighters are also responsible for the fire.
+Tony Serra and Curtis Briggs, who represent Almena and Harris, respectively, say their clients are being scapegoated for the region's housing crisis.
+The lawyers said the Pacific Gas & Electric utility and firefighters are also responsible for the fire.

 In particular, the attorneys said an electrical line was too small to supply the warehouse and that firefighters erred by punching a hole in the roof of the structure shortly after arriving that drew air into the building and fanned the flames.
 They say firefighters should have instead cut a hole into a wall.